 Superconductivity is characterised by zero electrical resistance and the occurrence of the Meissner effect – expelled magnetic field – below a critical temperature.
 Conventional superconductors are well described by BCS theory in which electrons experience an attractive interaction that leads to the formation of Cooper pairs.
 These Cooper pairs are bosonic and can thus macroscopically occupy a single low-energy state that would be impossible for the unpaired electrons.
 Many superconductors are not well-described by BCS theory which relies on several particular conditions, although the electron pairing is assumed to be a general feature.

 Due to the fermionic nature of electrons, the spatial symmetry (s-wave, p-wave, d-wave, etc.) of a superconducting gap is intimately related to the spin state (singlet or triplet) of the Cooper pairs making up the condensate.
-In the limit of equal-time pairing this relationship is quite simple, even-parity gaps (like s-wave, or d-wave) correspond to spin singlet states while odd-parity gaps (like p-wave or f -wave) correspond to spin triplet states.
-However, if the electrons are paired at unequal times the superconducting gap could be odd in time or, equivalently, odd in frequency, in which case the condensate could be even in spatial parity and spin triplet or odd in spatial parity and spin singlet.
+In the limit of equal-time pairing this relationship is quite simple, however, if the electrons are paired at unequal times the superconducting gap could be odd in time or, equivalently, odd in frequency, in which case the condensate could be even in spatial parity and spin triplet or odd in spatial parity and spin singlet.

 Superconducting strontium titanate: SrTiO is an unusual superconductor for two main reasons: low c.
 0.4 K and low carrier concentrations.
-The origin of the superconducting pairing is still not clear (despite being known as a superconductor since 1965), and one possible source is the ferroelectric phonons in this quantum paraelectric.
+The origin of the superconducting pairing is unclear, and one possible source is the ferroelectric phonons in this quantum paraelectric.